yanuj09/Dev-Tinder/README.md

 - Validate data in signup Api
 - Install bcrypt package
-- Create PasswordHash using bcrypt.hash and save the encrpted password
+- Create PasswordHash using bcrypt.hash and save the encrpted password -Create login API
+- Compare passwords and throw erros if email or password is invalid